guilindner/AFKMud/areadocs/Rooms.md

 --------------|-------------------------------------------------------
 dark          | The room is always dark.
 Cannot be overridden with lights. death         | The room is a death trap.
 Anyone entering is instantly killed. indoors       | Room is a medium to small sized man-made structure.
 Area spells do full damage to the caster when used. tunnel        | Room is a tunnel - x number of players allowed.
-                (use 'redit tunnel #' to  set the number) cave          | Room is a medium sized indoor area, either a large man-made structure, or smaller sized natural formation.
+Use 'redit tunnel #' to  set the number cave          | Room is a medium sized indoor area, either a large man-made structure, or smaller sized natural formation.
 Area spells cause half-damage to the caster in these rooms. cavern        | Room is a larger naturally occurring indoor formation.
-                Area spells operate normally.
-arena         | An arena.
+Area spells operate normally. arena         | An arena.
 Players may fight each other for sport here.
 This requires administrative approval in a finished zone. petshop       | This room is a pet shop. donation      | This is a donation room.
 Items donated by players will be here. auction       | This room serves as an auction house.